cyfyifanchen/yifanchen.github.io/_posts/2016-05-02-two-weeks-of-neovim.md

 ## Two weeks down for Neovim

-I wrote a post of switching to <a href="http://www.cyfyifanchen.com/first-day-of-neovim/" target="_blank">Neovim</a> a couple of weeks ago.
+I wrote a post about switching to <a href="http://www.cyfyifanchen.com/first-day-of-neovim/" target="_blank">Neovim</a> a couple of weeks ago.
 Now, I am writing another post confirming it was a wise choice.
-Unlike others, I haven't felt buggy at all in my 2 weeks of full time use.
+Unlike others, I haven't felt buggy at all in my two weeks of full time use.
 In return, the speed of Neovim is the best reward to me.

 For those who are currently struggling speed of MacVim or Gvim, I would strongly suggest you consider switching.
 Neovim is newer with a lot less lines of code to maintain.
 For developers who switched, feedbacks are all positive.